AudayBerro/CrowdFreeParaphraseLLM/README.md

 # About
-Contains datasets and code for the paper "LLMs to Replace Crowdsourcing in Generating Syntactically Diverse Paraphrases for Task-Oriented Chatbots".
+Contains datasets and code for the paper "**LLMs to Replace Crowdsourcing in Generating Syntactically Diverse Paraphrases for Task-Oriented Chatbots**".

 🎉 Accepted @ [CAiSE'25]https://conferences.big.tuwien.ac.at/caise2025/)